nmoragas/genotype-pipeline/README.md

 It includes quality control (QC) steps, imputation preparation, post-imputation filtering, and polygenic risk score (PRS) calculation.

 ### 🔹  1_QC/ – Genotype Quality Control
-This module conducts a comprehensive quality control of raw genotype data using PLINK and R, ensuring the reliability of the dataset prior to downstream analyses.
-The process begins with the removal of SNPs that exhibit high missing call rates (commonly above 5%), as well as samples with excessive levels of missing genotype data.

-Next, samples are assessed for abnormal heterozygosity, which can be indicative of contamination or low DNA quality.
-Those that fall outside the expected range are excluded.
-The module also verifies sex concordance by comparing genetically inferred sex with reported sex, removing any mismatched individuals to maintain consistency.

-To avoid confounding due to non-independence between samples, related individuals or duplicates are identified using identity-by-descent (IBD) metrics, with one individual from each related pair removed.
-SNPs that significantly deviate from Hardy-Weinberg Equilibrium (typically evaluated in control samples) are also filtered out, as such deviations may signal genotyping errors or population structure artifacts.

-Population stratification is assessed through Principal Component Analysis (PCA), using Ancestry Informative Markers (AIMS) to identify major axes of genetic variation.
-Based on their principal component scores, individuals are then classified into broad ancestry groups, including European, Latino, Asian, and African, allowing for downstream analyses to appropriately account for population structure.
+This module applies comprehensive QC to raw genotype data using PLINK and R. It filters SNPs and samples with high missingness, detects heterozygosity outliers, and ensures sex concordance.
+Related individuals are identified and one from each pair is removed.
+SNPs failing Hardy-Weinberg Equilibrium are excluded.
+Finally, PCA using Ancestry Informative Markers (AIMS) is used to detect population stratification and classify individuals into ancestry groups (e.g., European, Latino, Asian, African) for appropriate downstream analysis.

 ### 🔹  2_data_preparation/ – Imputation Preparation
-This stage focuses on preparing high-quality, filtered genotype data for imputation by ensuring compatibility with reference panels and imputation servers.
-The process begins with a final round of SNP filtering to eliminate variants with strand ambiguities, mismatches in allele annotation, or other inconsistencies that could affect imputation accuracy.

-If the reference genome build used in the dataset differs from that required by the imputation server (for example, GRCh37 vs. GRCh38), a coordinate conversion step (LiftOver) is applied to align the dataset accordingly.

-Next, allele matching is performed using tools such as the Wellcome Trust’s Wrayner check utilities.
-These tools compare the dataset against the imputation reference panel and generate a correction script (Run-plink.sh) to standardize SNP orientation, alleles, and positions.

-Following correction, the dataset is converted from PLINK binary format to Variant Call Format (VCF), which is the standard input format required by most imputation servers.
-Finally, the VCF files are sorted, compressed using bgzip, and indexed with tabix to generate .vcf.gz and accompanying index files, ready for upload to the imputation platform.
+This stage ensures that genotype data is compatible with imputation servers and reference panels.
+It includes final SNP filtering to remove ambiguous variants, optional coordinate conversion (LiftOver) to match genome builds, and allele matching using tools like Wrayner.
+The cleaned data is then converted to VCF format, compressed, and indexed (.vcf.gz + .tbi) for imputation.

 ### 🔹  3_imputation/ – Imputation via TOPMed
-This step involves performing genotype imputation using the TOPMed Imputation Server, a widely used platform that infers missing genotypes based on a large, diverse reference panel.
-The process enhances genomic coverage and is essential for downstream analyses like GWAS or polygenic risk scoring.
+This step uses the TOPMed Imputation Server to infer missing genotypes, increasing genomic coverage for downstream analyses like GWAS or PRS.

-The first task is to prepare the dataset according to the imputation server’s formatting requirements, ensuring all input files (e.g., .vcf.gz, .tbi) are properly structured, compressed, and indexed.

-Once the data is validated, it is uploaded to the TOPMed Imputation Server.
-The imputation job is configured through the server’s web interface, where parameters such as population reference panel and phasing options are specified.

-After imputation is completed, the resulting files—typically VCFs containing imputed genotype probabilities—are downloaded.
-These files are then decompressed and organized for downstream analysis, such as quality assessment or variant filtering.
+Data must first be prepared in the required format (compressed and indexed VCFs).
+After uploading to the server and configuring imputation parameters, the resulting imputed VCF files are downloaded, decompressed, and organized for further analysis.

 ### 🔹  4_analysis/ – Post-Imputation Analysis
-Final steps include downstream analyses on imputed genotype data.

-- a) Sample/SNP extraction: Select specific subsets of individuals or variants.
-- b) PCA for batch effects: Run PCA to detect technical artifacts or batch effects.
+This final stage focuses on post-imputation analyses to extract meaningful insights from the genotype data.

+             - Sample and SNP extraction.
+Subset the imputed dataset by selecting specific individuals or variants of interest for targeted analyses.
+             - Principal Component Analysis (PCA).
+Perform PCA on the imputed data to identify potential batch effects, population substructure, or other technical artifacts.
-- c) PRS calculation: Compute Polygenic Risk Scores (PRS) using public or custom scoring files.
+             - Polygenic Risk Score (PRS) calculation.
+Compute PRS using publicly available or custom scoring files, enabling genetic risk estimation for complex traits or diseases.

 ## ⚙️ 1 - Respository structure <a name = "rep_stru"></a>
 ---